vintlang/vintlang/repl/docs/en/identifiers.md

 - Follow a consistent naming convention, such as camelCase (myVariableName) or snake_case (my_variable_name).
 - Avoid using single-letter variable names, except for commonly accepted cases like loop counters (i, j, k).

-By following these best practices when creating identifiers, you will make your Nuru code more readable and maintainable for yourself and others.
+By following these best practices when creating identifiers, you will make your vint code more readable and maintainable for yourself and others.